The image panel

 - Double-click any vector image on the canvas.
 The vector is temporarily split into its individual shapes, and you can click outside to exit.

-- To break a vector into shapes permanently, select it and click “Convert to frame” in the panel.
+- To break a vector into shapes permanently, select it and click “Turn into frame” in the panel, under the Reuse section.
 Either way, each shape becomes its own editable object.

 Working with shapes